-We have audited the accompanying financial statements of 2010 Games Operating Trust Society [the "Society"], which comprise the statement of financial position as at December 31, 2018, and the statement of expenses and recoveries for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of 2010 Games Operating Trust Society [the "Society"], which comprise the statement of financial position as at December 31, 2019, and the statement of expenses and recoveries for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Society as at December 31, 2018, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Society as at December 31, 2019, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.